TheAlgorisTech/Data-Structure/graph/shortest-path/README.md

 ## Algorithm
 - Create a shortest path tree set that keeps track of vertices included in shortest path tree
 - Assign distance value to all vertices in the input graph
 	- Initialize all distance values as **INIFINITE**
 	- Assign distance value as 0 for the source vertex
 - While set created in step 1 doesn't include all vertices
 	- Pick a vertex *u* not included in the set and has minimum distance value
 	- Include *u* to the set
-				- Update all instance values, iterate through all adjacent vertices.
+	- Update all instance values, iterate through all adjacent vertices
 	- For every adjacent vertex *v* apply, if sum of distance value of u (from source) & weight of edge *u-v*, is less than the distance value of *v*, then update the distance value of *v* **Relaxation**

 ## Complexity